JessicaLDaley/OOP-team-portfolio/README.md

-# OOP-team-portfolio
+Team Portfolio Generator
-Generate  your programming team portfolio through the command line.
+Keep your employee team memebers organized with this node command line application.